 Culture statistics - cultural employment

-In 2019, in all but three of the EU Member States a majority of people in cultural employment had a tertiary level of educational attainment.
+In 2020, in all but one of the EU Member States, most people in cultural employment had a tertiary level of educational attainment.

-In 2019, the proportion of people who were self-employed in the field of culture in the EU-27 was more than double the average observed for the whole economy.
+In 2020, the proportion of people who were self-employed in the field of culture in the EU was more than double the average observed for the whole economy.

 Cultural employment is defined in terms of the statistical classification of economic activities in the European Community (NACE Rev. 2) and by the international standard classification of occupations (ISCO).
 A full list of the economic activities and occupations used to define cultural employment is provided below in the Data sources section.